 Alzheimer’s disease is a growing public health crisis in Arizona.
-Without an effective treatment or cure, the impact of Alzheimer’s will continue to rise and the numbers in Arizona are escalating.
+The impact of Alzheimer’s is projected to rise, and the most recent data show:

-- 13.4 percent of people aged 45 and older have subjective cognitive decline.
+- 8.9% of people aged 45 and older have subjective cognitive decline.

 These numbers show that a public health approach is necessary to lessen the burden and enhance the quality of life for those living with cognitive impairment and their families.